Balancingrock/classic-jekyll-theme/pages/classic/05-setup.md

 Classic has many parameters that can be configured.
 They reside in two files: `root/_data/_setup.yml` and `root/_sass/classic-jekyll-theme.scss`.
 Both of these files are documented, so please refer to these files for further instructions.

+If your site is hosted at a path, the `$baseurl` value must not only be defined in `_config.yml` but also in classic-jekyll-theme.scss.
+For example if the full url is: http://balancingrock.nl/classic then the $baseurl must be set to _/classic_.

 ### Javascript

 Javascript is used for google-analytics, disqus the cookie-warning and when using a separate banner-area file.